Photos: The scene at the Tech vs. Georgia game

 1 /

-Georgia head coach Kirby Smart arrives during the Dawg Walk before an NCAA football game between Georgia and Georgia Tech at Sanford Stadium, Friday, November 29, 2024, in Athens.
-(Hyosub Shin / AJC)
+Fireworks go off as Georgia runs onto the field before their game against Georgia Tech at Sanford Stadium, Friday, November 29, 2024, in Athens, Ga.
+Jason Getz / AJC)

 Cookie Settings